lookatjla/turmeric-project-one/readme.md

-#muze
+#Cell Mania

-muze is a web application that provides users with curated music playlists using the Openwhyd API.
+Cell Mania is a trivia game based on the structure and function of cells.
+It was created to encourage kids in grades 5-8 to learn science skills through gamification.

 - HTML 5
 - CSS 3
 - JavaScript
-- jQuery Modal
+- jQuery
-- Openwhyd API
+- Contentful

 ###Wireframes